 - 1) Use the results from this study as an early warning system for ecosystem health concerns.
 If nothing else, this project reveals if and how patterns at landscape patterns have momentum that may seem benign, or even entirely missed in the absence of an NRV analyses.
-The impacts of those pattern changes (negative or otherwise) on fine filter values such as species and wildfire risk are often only obvious many years or decades later, at which point management become reactionary.
+The impacts of those pattern changes (negative or otherwise) on fine filter values such as species are often only obvious many years or decades later, at which point management become reactionary.
 Our current, "value-based" management systems force us to continually be responding to known, existing threats.
-Shifting to a more proactive NRV-based management based on NRV is the ultimate manifestation of a precautionary principle. - 2) Change the channel on the role / importance of disturbance.
+Shifting to a more proactive NRV-based management paradigm that tracks early-warning metrics is the ultimate manifestation of a precautionary principle. - 2) Change the channel on the role / importance of disturbance.
 This landscape needs more disturbance activity relative to NRV.
 For too long, disturbance has been largely associated with negative social, economic, and ecological consequences.
 From an ecological perspective the boreal is now, and always will be, a disturbance-dependent ecosystem.
-This means one of the ultimate measures of a healthy ecosystem (and thus sustainability, and thus social and economic
+This means one of the ultimate measures of a healthy ecosystem (and thus sustainability, and thus social and economic values as well) is the quality of disturbance activities, not the existence of them in the form of simplistic thresholds (for example).

-- values as well) is the quality of disturbance activities, not the existence of them in the form of simplistic thresholds (for example). - 3) Consider a sensitively analyses with different LTFCs.
-Although the LTFCs used for the modelling had a moderate level of agreement among fire regime experts, it can always be improved upon with related historical fire regime research.
-Adjacent tenure holders may be willing and able to support such research as part of the HLP. - 4) Finalize model testing and validation.
-The stand-type succession problems encountered with the model do not significantly affect the overall pattern of results for this study.
+- 3) Consider a sensitively analyses with different LTFCs.
+The main weakness of this study is the lack of confidence in the LTFC estimates.
+Although it is possible that the LTFCs could be longer than those used, it is just as likely that the actual historical numbers are lower.
+Doing a sensitively analyses by bracketing LTFCs could provide valuable new information. - 4) Finalize model testing and validation.
+Fortunately, the stand-type succession problems encountered with the model do not significantly affect the overall pattern of results for this study.
 However, reconciling the original succession module formulation should be a priority.
 Although the answer(s) may not impact the findings from this study, this will help make the LandWeb model more valuable and defendable as a tool going forward.